Grape Variety : Pinot Noir

 Soil : Limestone and clay

 Site : This 2 hectare vineyard is located on the upper part of the hill, facing east.
-This vineyard was owned in the XIIIth century by a Canon of Beaune, Jean Bressand, hence the name "Bressandes.
-The soil combination of sand and clay with the ground rock produces wines with a beautiful tannic structure.
+This vineyard was owned in the XIIIth century by a Canon of Beaune, Jean Bressand, hence the name "Bressandes".

 Tasting : Dark ruby colour.
-Very refreshing aromas of black berries and chocolate mixed with spices on a hint of vanilla.
-Well-balanced and well-structured.
+Intense aromas of ripe black berries and chocolate mixed with spices on a hint of vanilla.
+Well-balanced and complex.
 Very pure fruit.
-Fine texture.
+Fine texture and deep structure.
 Well integrated oak note and elegant tannins.
 Good persistence.
-SCORES: 16.5/20 - JANCIS ROBINSON - JAN 2010 // 89-91 BURGHOUND - APRIL2010

 Food pairing : White meat, roast, lamb and all cheeses especially the local cheeses (Epoisses, Citeaux) as well as some goat cheeses.